 The Black Hills Knowledge Network, a partnership with local libraries, seeks to be a central place where citizens can find key data about their community.
 Revenue: Grants

-Development-focused publication covering construction, infrastructure and other industry topics.
+Boise Dev is covers construction, infrastructure and other development industry topics.
 Publisher and owner is Don Day, who was a Knight Stanford fellow in 2018.
 Revenue: advertising, events and memberships that give access to audio content and other exclusive editorial.

 Launched in 2004, Brownstoner began by chronicling Brooklyn’s rapid evolution through the lens of real estate and renovation.m As Brooklyn transitioned from “outer borough” to primary destination, Brownstoner grew from a pioneering blog to a respected digital publication whre people can find or sell a home, make a home better, and learn about the past, present and future of Brooklyn.